-3.5.
-Referral to an alternate government process
+3.5 Referral to an alternate government process

-Where a proposal does not fall within the scope of the Policy or is unable to demonstrate the characteristics of First Mover Advantage and/or Exclusive Negotiation, but deemed worthy of further consideration by government, the MLP Steering Committee (or Cabinet) may refer the proposal to the relevant Lead Agency.
+Where an unsolicited or POS proposal does not fall within the scope of the Policy, does not meet the MLP evaluation criteria, or is unable to demonstrate the characteristics of First Mover Advantage and/or Exclusive Negotiation, but deemed worthy of further consideration by government, the Treasurer (Scope and Priorities Assessment (Fast Fail Gate)) or Cabinet may refer the proposal to the relevant Lead Agency.
 This referral may occur at any stage but is most likely in Stage 1.
-This process also applies to agency-led proposals.
+This process also applies to agency-led proposals (note MLP Supplementary Guidelines section 3.7 Roles and Responsibilities).

-The Lead Agency will decide whether or not to further develop the proposal as part of its ongoing operations or progress it through a standard competitive tendering process.
+The Lead Agency will decide whether to further develop the proposal as part of its ongoing operations or progress it through a standard competitive tendering process.